Causal Inference in Recommender Systems: A Survey and Future Directions: Why Causal Inference is Needed for Recommender Systems

 \subsubsection{Fairness}

-Recently, the fairness of recommendation has attracted more attention.
-As we know, recommender systems serve as a multi-stakeholder platform; thus, the fairness concern of which includes various aspects, including user-side and item-side~\cite{2017Multisided}.
+Recently, the fairness of recommendations has gained significant attention.
+As we know, recommender systems operate as multi-stakeholder platforms, thus encompassing various aspects of fairness concerns, including both user-side and item-side~\cite{2017Multisided}.